by Linda Barth

 Catherine reaches for my hand and holds it tight.
 I can tell she thinks she knows what I’m going to say.
 “You don’t have to apologize for anything, Lena.”

-I don’t want to pull my hand away from her strength, but I have to do this on my own.
+I don’t want to lose that physical connection, but I have to do this on my own, so I pull my hand away.
 “Yes, I do, Catherine.
 I have to tell both of you how sorry I am for what I’ve done.”

 They wait in silence for me to continue, honoring my request, my need.
 They really care about me.
 How did that happen?
 And how can I let them know how much I care for them?
 How sorry I am I almost threw everything away.